2003scape/rsc-news-archives/markdown/188-sleeping-bags-and-pickaxes.md

+# Sleeping bags and pickaxes
+*Published Tuesday, May 27, 2003*

 Today's update adds the much requested sleeping bags to RuneScape!
 These allow you to quickly recover your fatigue without having to walk all the way to a bed.
 Now you can finally pull those all-nighter fishing sessions you've been dreaming of.

 As well as adding a touch of realism to the game, the fatigue system is also designed to stop people cheating using macro software.
 To wake-up from your slumber you will therefore have to answer a very simple challenge which should be easy to answer, but hard for cheats to automate.